Clinic (band): 2019–present

-Following a seven year break, the band released Wheeltappers and Shunters in 2019, with only Blackburn and Hartley receiving songwriting credits.
+Following a seven-year break, the band released Wheeltappers and Shunters in 2019, with only Blackburn and Hartley receiving songwriting credits.
 There was no tour in support of the album.

 In July 2021, the band announced what would have been their first national tour since 2012.
 However, the tour was cancelled without explanation or any announcement.

 They released Fantasy Island in October 2021 via Domino Records, again with only Blackburn and Hartley receiving songwriting credits.
 Press shots for the album also only featured Blackburn and Hartley.

+In September 2026, Clinic announced the release of their 10th album Wild in the Streets, set to come out on October 30th.
+Blackburns describes the album as one inspired by dub reggae, early rock 'n' roll, and exotica.